theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ## 9. <a name="analogOut">PWM <br>☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕆𝕦𝕥𝕡𝕦𝕥𝕤
-### :triangular_flag_on_post:  PWM
+### :triangular_flag_on_post:  PWM, a fading LED
-PWM short for **Pulse Width Modulation**, is a technique used to encode analog signal level into a digital one.
+PWM, short for **Pulse Width Modulation**, is a technique used to encode analog signal level into a digital one.
 A computer cannot output analog voltage but only digital voltage values such as 0V or 5V.
 We use it to control dimming of RGB LEDs or to control the direction of a servo motor, sound synthesis, etc. We can accomplish a range of results in both applications because PWM allows us to vary how much time the signal is high as in an analog fashion.
 While the signal can only be high (5V) or low (0V) at any time, we can change the proportion of time the signal is high compared to when it is low over a consistent time interval.
 We call this modulating the duty cycle.

 ![pwm](images/arduino/Pulse-Width-Modulation.jpg)